cefet-rj-dal/tspredit/timeseries/ts_elm.md

+ELM: Extreme Learning Machines are single-hidden-layer feedforward networks where the input-to-hidden weights are randomly assigned and fixed; only the hidden-to-output weights are learned in closed form.
+This yields very fast training while retaining nonlinear modeling capacity via the hidden activation function.
+In time series, the lagged window acts as the input vector.

 Objective: Fit and evaluate an ELM (Extreme Learning Machine) model for time-series forecasting with sliding windows, including data preparation, normalization, fitting, and visualization.